dtmiranda/favorite_article_frontend/README.md

 ## Description
-This is a API from Favorite Article project.
+This is a Frontend from Favorite Article project.

 ## ✋Prequirements
 * [NodeJS](https://nodejs.org/en/)